gscanlon21/a-workout-a-day/README.md

 [Download the app](https://github.com/gscanlon21/a-workout-a-day/releases).
 App tokens are generated from the preferences page on the [website](https://aworkoutaday.com).

-The program [Obtainium](https://github.com/ImranR98/Obtainium) can be used to setup automatic updates.
+The program [Obtainium](https://github.com/ImranR98/Obtainium) can be used for automatic updates.

 ## Features